ynsgnr/capulus/readme.md

 ## Power Supply
 I have used [this](https://www.aliexpress.com/item/32787568253.html?spm=a2g0s.9042311.0.0.7f184c4dnU5TtA) power supply since its cheap and compact.
 If you are not good with soldering I dont recommend this one since it requires to solder high voltage and low voltage cables.

+## About Pins - Not All Pins Are Equal
+I added to the source code the pin names based on NodeMCU v3 (esp8266) and I also added cable color for the external connections but of course that changes depending how you implement the circuit so the colors can be ignored.

+Technically you can change which pins to use and make it so closer pins serve the same component.
+But its definitely not recommended and changing pin layout randomly can cause boot fails or component fails.
+I had to do a lot of trial and error to make sure everything works.
+If you can use a pin extender it might gave you more freedom.

+This is due to ESP8266's design, not every pin has the same capability and pulling some pins to low or high can cause boot fails, and not every pin can be used for interrupts and interrupts used by the dimmer module to function.
+This page provides more information for which pins to use: [thehookup's nodemcu pin document](https://github.com/thehookup/Wireless_MQTT_Doorbell/blob/master/GPIO_Limitations_ESP8266_NodeMCU.jpg)

 # Enclosure
 I have used [this](https://www.aliexpress.com/item/1005001598487212.html?spm=a2g0s.9042311.0.0.1c5e4c4dZsRFiI) hobby box and a dremel to build a box to hold all the electronic.
 If you are going to use the same method order multiple boxes to perfect your hand on using the dremel.
 You can prefer to only have the screen and buttons outside and keep everything mounted inside the machine as well, but this design allows modularity and development separated from the machine.
 I designed a mock coffee machines with three leds and two buttons to be able to test it.
 One led turns on if the heater is on, another one turns on if the pump is on and brightness changes thanks to PWM representing pump power.
 And the last led acts as the indicator led.
 The two buttons acts like the steam and brew button.
 The box I used was a bit small as well so I had to implement 90 degree angled short connectors to be able to keep everything modular.
 I cut off the plastic clip holding the plastic housing around the regular connectors, pull out the plastic housing and bend the pin.
 Then I cut the plastic housing to a quarter.
 And hot glued that to connector.